GeoMop/bgem/README.md

 - For Fields related to the geometic entites these must be the final geometric entities, their fragmentation by boolean operations leads to spurious results.

+BGEM tries to overcome these difficulties by two approaches:
+- Own BREP construction tool supporting only BSplines and planes/lines, strictly conserver uniqueness of the entities.
+No support for boolean operations yet.
+- Wrapping functions for the GMSH library (which uses OCC in turn).
+Trying to eliminate some of the drawbacks by tracking entities created by OCC.

 ## Features:
 ### bgem.bspline